holoviz/panel/doc/how_to/migrate/from_streamlit.md

 You should

-- replace your Streamlit `st.input_widget` function with the corresponding Panel `pn.widgets.InputWidget` class.
+- replace your Streamlit `st.some_widget` function with the corresponding Panel `pn.widgets.SomeWidget` class.

 You can identify the corresponding widget via the [Widgets Section](https://panel.holoviz.org/reference/index.html#widgets) of the